What is a FINOP?

 FINRA requires all broker-dealers to designate a Principal Financial Officer (PFO), Principal Operations Officer (POO) and a Financial and Operations Principal (FINOP).
-Each of these positions must have passed the appropriate licensing exam to be registered as a Financial and Operations Principal (Series 27 or 28), depending on the broker-dealer’s business.
+Each of these positions must have passed the appropriate licensing exam to be registered as a Financial and Operations Principal (Series 27 or Series 28 license), depending on the broker-dealer’s business.
 In small firms, these positions may also be held by the same person.

 Background and experience working as a FINOP in a broker-dealer.
 It’s a very specialized industry with very specialized financial responsibility rules, including the net capital rule, customer protection rule, reporting rules and others.
 It’s easy to read the rule book and think, “Okay, I got it.
 I’m going to go do this.”
 However, you might not realize there are certain nuances or interpretations the regulators have, that you must take into account.

 Being detail-oriented and very cognizant of deadlines and tasks that need to be completed.
-Ask every question you need to ask and ensure you’ve got all the documentation you need to be compliant with all the rules.
+Ask every question you need to ask and ensure you’ve got all the documentation you need to be compliant with all the rules, including reporting requirements in Rule 17a-5.

 Ensuring Proper Documentation: “If you didn’t document it, it didn’t happen.”
 If you’re going to comply with the financial responsibility rules, you must be able to document that you’ve performed the proper procedures.
 For example, if you’re calling an asset allowable for net capital purposes, you’ve got to understand the rule and be able to prove it.
 Smaller firms might not be used to this level of documentation.